-Make sure that the garage door and security device are free from obstruction when you are programming.
+Make sure that the garage door and security device are free from obstruction when you are ramming.
+Do not program the system programming.
 Do not program the system with the vehicle in the garage.

 Do not use the system with any garage door opener that does not have the safety stop and reverse feature as required by U.S. Federal Safety Standards (this includes any garage door opener manufactured before April 1, 1982).
 A garage door opener which cannot detect an object, signaling the door to stop and reverse, does not meet current federal safety standards.
 Using a garage door opener without these features increases the risk of serious injury or death.